 DIY Planter Box or Crate from Cedar Fence Boards.
 This easy woodworking crate can be used so many ways.

-Recently, I shared how to propagate Dahlia’s from cuttings and I showed the tubers planted shallowly in a DIY wooden crate.
+Recently, I shared how to propagate Dahlia’s from cuttings and I showed the tubers planted shallowly in this wood crate.

 I cut 4 boards to size (you can choose your size).
 My box is 24″ x 12″ so these 4 boards are 24″ long.